pnp/cli-microsoft365/docs/docs/cmd/teams/chat/chat-get.md

 ## Remarks

 The output will not include the chat conversation members or messages.
 It will just retrieve the conversation details.
+When using the `participants` option, the signed-in user will automatically be included as a participant.
+There's no need to add it to the list manually.

 ## Examples